MineDojo/Voyager/README.md

   3. After the world is created, press `Esc` key and press `Open to LAN`.
   4. Select `Allow cheats: ON` and press `Start LAN World`.
 You will see the bot join the world soon.

+# FAQ
+If you have any questions, please check our [FAQ](FAQ.md) first before opening an issue.

 # Paper and Citation